Fun and Quirky Museums, Lodgings in Ilinois

 This urban getaway is the definition of opulence.
 As the building’s official website states, “Dwell in the birthplace of modernity.”

-Whether you decide to stick close to the metropolis of Chicago or venture out to the smaller town of actual Metropolis, these abnormal attractions and lodgings will amaze and delight.
+Whether you decide to stick close to the metropolis of Chicago or venture out to the smaller town of actual Metropolis, these abnormal attractions and lodgings will amaze and delight you.

 Come experience the tourism road less traveled all across the state of Illinois.